akhodakivskiy/VimFx/README.md

 ### Dealing with URLs

     o            Focus the Address Bar
     O            Focus the Search Bar
-    p       Navigate to the address in the clipboard
-    P       Open new tab and navigate to the address in the clipboard yf      Copy link url to the clipboard vf      Focus element
+    p            Navigate to the address in the clipboard P            Open new tab and navigate to the address in the clipboard yf           Copy link url to the clipboard vf           Focus element
     yy           Copy current page link to the clipboard r            Reload current page
     R            Reload current page and all the assets (js, css, etc.) ar           Reload pages in all tabs
     aR           Reload pages in all tabs including assets (js, css, img) s            Stop loading current page
     as           Stop loading pages in all tabs

 ### Navigating the Page

     gg           Scroll to the Top of the page
-    G       Scroll to the Bottom of the page j,c-e   Scroll Down
+    G            Scroll to the Bottom of the page j            Scroll Down
-    k,c-y   Scroll Up
+    k            Scroll Up
     h            Scroll Left
     l            Scroll Right
     d            Scroll half a Page Down
     u            Scroll half a Page Up
-    c-f     Scroll full Page Down
+    <space>      Scroll full Page Down
-    c-b     Scroll full Page Up
+    <s-space>    Scroll full Page Up

 ### Working with Tabs

     t            Open New Blank tab
-    J,gT    Go to the Previous tab
+    J  gT        Go to the Previous tab
-    K,gt    Go to the Next tab
-    c-J     Move current tab to the Left c-K     Move current tab to the Right gh      Navigate to the Home Page
+    K  gt        Go to the Next tab gJ           Move current tab to the Left gK           Move current tab to the Right gh           Navigate to the Home Page
-    gH,g^   Go to the First tab
-    gL,g$   Go to the Last tab
-    gp      Pin/Unpin current tab
+    gH  g0       Go to the First tab g^           Go to the First non-pinned tab gL  g$       Go to the Last tab gp           Pin/Unpin current tab
     yt           Duplicate current tab
     gx$          Close tabs to the right
     gxa          Close other tabs except the current tab x            Close current tab
     X            Restore last closed tab

 ### Browsing

     f            Follow a link on the current page
     F            Follow a link on the current page in a new tab af           Follow multiple links on the current page [            Follow the Previous page link on the current page ]            Follow the Next page link on the current page gu           Go up one level in the URL hierarchy gU           Go up to root of the URL hierarchy
     H            Go Back in history
     L            Go Forward in history

 ### Misc

     /            Enter Find mode
     a/           Enter Find mode to highlight all matches n            Go to the next Find match
-    N       Go to the previous Find match i       Enter insert mode: Ignore all commands
+    N            Go to the previous Find match i            Enter insert mode: Ignore all commands ?
-    ?
 Show this dialog
     :            Open Developer Toolbar
-    Esc     Enter normal mode (remove hint markers, exit insert mode) or blur/close active element

-Can't see a link hint, because it's overlapped by another?
-Try pressing space or shift-space!
+    <escape>     Blur/close active element

+### Hints Mode

+    <escape>     Return to normal mode
+    <space>      Rotate overlapping markers forward
+    <s-space>    Rotate overlapping markers backward
+    <backspace>  Delete last typed hint character

+### Insert Mode

+    <c-escape>   Return to normal mode

+### Find Mode

+    <escape> <return> Close find bar